 Citizens Advice Bureaux

 Citizens Advice Bureaux give free, confidential, impartial and independent advice to help you solve problems.
-Find your nearest CAB or check in your phone book.
+Find out how to get advice from a local Citizens Advice Bureau.

 All calls to ChildLine Scotland are treated confidentially, but if ChildLine Scotland suspects danger or a threat to life, they will contact the social work department or the police.
 They will tell the child that confidentiality has been broken.